cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 3. Add source column to the `Properties` sheet.
 4. Add `Match Type` column to the `Properties` sheet.
 5. Find overlapping concepts and prompt domain experts for clarification.
-6. Add all classes to the `classes` sheet.
+6. Add all classes to the `Classes` sheet.

 **Information Architect usage of `neat`**: